 The Diversity Leaders Program develops and launches initiatives designed to support a diverse and supportive community at Albany Law School and in the broader legal profession.
-Collectively, the student leaders comprise a Diversity Leadership Council and work closely with the Office of Diversity Affairs.
-In addition, they provide insight and assistance to Admissions and Student Affairs, as well as other offices.
+Collectively, the student leaders comprise a Diversity Leadership Council and work closely with the Director of Multicultural Initiatives and Chair of the Diversity Committee.
+In addition, they provide insight and assistance to Admissions and Student Affairs, as well as other offices as needed.

-For more information about this program, contact Antony Haynes, Associate Dean and Assistant Professor, at email@example.com.
+For more information about this program, contact Pershia M. Wilkins, Director of Multicultural Initiatives, at

 The Diversity Fellows assist our

-Diversity Affairs Office, Office of Student Affairs and the Faculty Diversity Committee with programming and recruitment efforts.
+Diversity Faculty Committee and Office of Student Affairs with programming and recruitment efforts.
 In addition, they will work with faculty and staff on the following initiatives:

 Diversity Speaker Series Programs: The Diversity Speaker Series features informal presentations by Albany Law faculty, alumni and members of legal community on topics relating to diversity in the legal profession.

-Diversity Trainings: The Diversity Training Program assists with the development and implementation of cultural competency trainings for Albany Law School students and staff.
+Diversity Trainings: The Diversity Training Program assists with the development and implementation of cultural competency trainings for Albany Law School students, staff, and faculty.

 Diversity Mentoring Programs: The Diversity Attorney Mentors Program matches law students with local attorneys who will provide career advice and guidance by practice areas.